riccardoaran/docs/README.md

 ### How the Automations Work

-These Home Assistant automations are designed to efficiently manage the **switching ON and OFF** of a miner based on battery level, solar forecast, and real-time solar power availability.
+These automations are designed to efficiently manage the **switching ON and OFF** of a miner based on battery level, solar forecast, and real-time solar power availability.
 The goal is to maximize energy efficiency while ensuring that battery power is used optimally.

 ### **1. Switching ON the Miner**